- videocam Live Webinar with Live Q&A

 Description

 Beginning Mar.
-18, 2026, directors and officers of U.S.-listed companies that qualify as FPIs will be required to publicly report their equity holdings and transactions pursuant to Section 16(a) of the Exchange Act.
+18, 2026, directors and officers of FPIs with securities listed on a U.S. securities exchange or registered with the SEC will be required to publicly report their equity holdings and transactions in company securities pursuant to Section 16(a) of the Exchange Act.
 These new reporting requirements for FPIs are a result of Congress' passage of the National Defense Authorization Act for Fiscal Year 2026 (NDAA), which was signed into law on Dec.
 18, 2025.

-Exempted from the new reporting requirements are beneficial owners of more than 10% of an FPI's registered voting equity securities.
-Also, the NDAA did not impose Section 16(b) "short-swing" profit-disgorgement liability or Section 16(c) short-sale restrictions on FPIs.
+Exempted from the new reporting requirements are beneficial owners of more than 10% of an FPI's securities.
+Also, the NDAA did not impose Section 16(b) "short-swing" profit-disgorgement liability or Section 16(c) short-sale restrictions on FPI directors and officers.

 The new amendments to Section 16(a) will greatly increase the compliance burdens for FPIs and their officers and directors by imposing individualized, nearly real time reporting of securities holdings and transactions.
 Therefore, it is imperative that counsel understand the scope and practical implications of these new rules to effectively advise clients on compliance with these new requirements.